 Program Title and Description Frequency Target Audience Active Shooter The Run Hide Fight Program provides information on what to do and expect during an active shooter incident.
-Periodic/By Request Students/Employees Crime Prevention and Emergency Survey The YSU Police visit different campus buildings to evaluate possible threats and identify improvements to enhance safety and security.
+Periodic/By Request Students/Employees Drug Recognition Presentation The presentation provides drug awareness to residence hall staff to assist in drug identification.
+By Request Students/Employees Crime Prevention and Emergency Survey The YSU Police visit different campus buildings to evaluate possible threats and identify improvements to enhance safety and security.
 By Request Students/Employees Penguin Preview Orientation Resource fair for new and potential students.
 An information table is set up by the YSU Police to answer any questions.
 Orientation Students International Student Safety This presentation provides information on Ohio laws, the Downtown area, driving laws, personal safety, and crime prevention tips.
-Orientation Students
+Orientation Students Self Defense Classes These classes are taught by the YSU PD Defensive Tactics Instructor.
+They teach basic defense techniques, and different escape options.
+By Request Students/Employees